TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 This section describes how the add-on management feature works.

 #### Server-side apply
-When installing/updating addons to a cluster using the addon management feature, Kubernetes' Server-side apply is used.
+When installing/changing addons to a cluster using the addon management feature, Kubernetes' Server-side apply is used.
 Client-side apply is where the client computes the resource state locally and sends the entire resource to the API server.
 Server-side apply, on the other hand, allows the API server to perform resource merging and field ownership management, allowing the API server to perform resource merging and conflict detection.
 For more information about server-side apply, see [Server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).

 #### Conflict Resolution Options
 Conflicts may occur during add-on installation or updates if users have modified fields that are managed by the add-on.
-Users can resolve these conflicts by selecting the appropriate conflict resolution option during installation or updates.
+Users can resolve these conflicts by selecting the appropriate conflict resolution option during installation or changes.
 The Add-on Management feature provides the following conflict resolution options.

-* None: If a conflict occurs, the install/update will not be applied, and the install/update request will be treated as a failure.
+* None: If a conflict occurs, the install/change will not be applied, and the install/change request will be treated as a failure.
 * Overwrite: In the event of a conflict, overwrites the conflicting field with the default value defined by the add-on.
 * Preserve: When a conflict occurs, the conflicting field is preserved with its existing value.

 > [Caution when changing versions]
 > When changing add-on versions, the default settings for required components may change.
 Conflicts can occur even if the user doesn't directly change these fields.
-Selecting "None" or "Preserve" for the conflict handling option may cause add-on installation/update failure.
+Selecting "None" or "Preserve" for the conflict handling option may cause add-on installation/change failure.
 You can prevent conflicts by selecting "Override" for the conflict handling option.

 > [Caution about the Preserve option]
 You can't preserve all changes to the resources that make up an add-on.
-If a conflict occurs in a non-preservable field, the install/update operation will fail.
+If a conflict occurs in a non-preservable field, the install/change operation will fail.

 #### Main Features
-You can install/update/remove add-ons to the cluster using the add-on management feature.
+You can install/change/remove add-ons to the cluster using the add-on management feature.

 * Installation
     * Install the add-on on the cluster.
     * Install by specifying the add-on version and add-on-specific options.
     * Specify conflict resolution options during installation.
-* Update
+* Change
-    * Update the addons that are installed in the cluster.
+    * Change the addons that are installed in the cluster.
     * You can change add-on versions, add-on-specific options, and more.
         * Depending on the add-on, you might not be able to change the option.
-    * Specify conflict resolution options when updating.
+    * Specify conflict resolution options when changing.
 * Removals
     * Remove all resources that make up the add-on from the cluster.
     * However, required types cannot be removed.

 > [Note]
 Upgrades of components such as CNI and CoreDNS are no longer provided through the Kubernetes version upgrade feature.
-Instead, you can update the version of each add-on using the add-on update feature.
+Instead, you can change the version of each add-on using the add-on change feature.

 #### Enable Add-on Management
 Existing clusters without the Add-on Management feature enabled can still use it.
 In clusters where add-ons have not been configured, components such as Calico and CoreDNS may still be running, but the system will show that the add-ons are not installed.
 In this case, you can install each add-on manually, after which they can be managed through the Add-on Management feature.
 If you have modified the configuration of resources that make up an add-on, selecting the 'Preserve' option during installation allows you to retain the existing resource settings.